MarkoKermi/MarkoKermi/README.md

 - 🌱 I’m currently learning **CSS, HTML, JavaScript & Ruby**

-- 👨‍💻 All of my projects are available at [my Personal portfolio](my Personal portfolio)
+- 👨‍💻 All of my projects are available at my Personal portfolio.

 - 📫 How to reach me **kermichievmarko@gmail.com**